benmvp/slides/2017/oscon/react-properly.md

 - Instead, don't render the element when it shouldn't be visible, and render it when it should

 =====

+# 4. Event Handling

+NOTES:
+- Event handling is where we start building in interactivity

+/////

 ## Event Handling: DOM events